COOKIE POLICY

 Introduction

-Before I flew, I was a photojournalist – my photo of Muhammad Ali appeared on the front page of The New York Times, Washington Post and SNL’s Weekend Update – twice.
-Then I was a newspaper design consultant with clients from New England to New Zealand, then I moved online.
-Eventually, I created an educational website and sold it to the Smithsonian.
+Before taking up sailing more than 20 years ago, I flew high-performance aircraft at 300 mph.
+Like sailing, it’s all about the wind.
+Before I flew, I was a photojournalist – my photo of Muhammad Ali made the front page of The New York Times – and Saturday Night Live – Twice.
+Then I was a newspaper design consultant – yes, newspapers once had designs.
+I had clients from New England to New Zealand.
+Eventually, I sold a news-based, educational app to the Smithsonian.

 About the boat, the plans, and current crew